zoetin45/codiro/docs/authentication.md

 ## Overview

-Codiro uses JWT-based authentication with GitHub OAuth as the identity provider.
+Codiro uses JWT-based authentication with **GitHub App (user-to-server)** OAuth as the identity provider.
 We leverage Hono's built-in JWT middleware for token handling and implement OAuth flow with state parameter for security.

+**Note:** We use GitHub Apps (not OAuth Apps) as they are the recommended approach with fine-grained permissions and better security.

 ## Current Status